-This user's guide provides instructions on how to install the DSL-500 ADSL Router and use it to connect several PCs on an Ethernet LAN (Local Area Network) to the Internet.
-For the sake of simplicity, this document uses the terms Router (first letter upper case) to refer specifically to the DSL-500 ADSL Router, and router (first letter lower case) to refer to all such devices including the DSL-500.
+This user's guide provides instructions on how to install the DSL-504 ADSL Router and use it to connect several PCs on an Ethernet LAN (Local Area Network) to the Internet.
+For the sake of simplicity, this document uses the terms Router (first letter upper case) to refer specifically to the DSL-504 ADSL Router, and router (first letter lower case) to refer to all such devices including the DSL-504.

-DSL services are provided by many different types of business entities such as telephone companies, Internet service providers (ISPs), DSL resellers and others.
+Many different types of business entities such as telephone companies, Internet service providers (ISPs), DSL resellers and others provide DSL services.
 ADSL service is sometimes bundled together with some form of network service such as an ISP account.
 This guide uses the generic terms ADSL service provider or network service provider to refer to any or all businesses that provide ADSL service or Internet account services.